wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/CustomFirewallPorts.md

 **STEP 1**

+Edit the

+>     ${HOME}/runtime/firewall.dat

-Edit the customfirewall.dat file on the appropriate machine type and if you want to firewall off port 8080 again on the current machine, edit the file to look like this:
+file on the appropriate machine type and if you want to firewall off port 8080 again on the current machine, edit the file to look like this:

 >     AUTHENTICATORCUSTOMPORTS:
 >     REVERSEPROXYCUSTOMPORTS: